Preparation

 Accommodation

-If planning on staying in B&Bs etc then it’s probably best to book these in advance.
-You can find a range of accommodation on the where to stay page.
+If planning on staying in B&Bs and Guest Houses etc then it’s probably best to book these in advance.
+You can find a range of cycle friendly accommodation on the where to stay page.
 Please bear in mind that if doing the route over a weekend it can be difficult to find accommodation for one night only in some locations.
+If at all possible and for the best deals, plan your trip mid-week and outside of peak holiday periods.
+If not, book early.

 Good Cycling Code Please be courteous!
 Always cycle with respect for others, whether other cyclists, pedestrians, wheelchair users, horse riders or drivers, and acknowledge those who give way to you.
 Be sure to let walkers and horse riders know you’re approaching by using a bell or calling out.